Set in beautiful Uzès, L'Albiousse is a lovingly renovated 18th century B&B with an exquisite courtyard and five comfortable bedrooms.

 Please tell us a bit more about the holiday packages you offer.

-The full B&B experience we offer can be fit into a four-night, five-day stay with us.
-This entirely bespoke holiday includes all lodging, dinners, wine, breakfasts, all-day touring wherever you like (or we are happy to suggest many places), and complimentary pick up and drop off at our nearest train station.
+The full B&B experience we offer on request and for an additional charge can be fit into a four-night, five-day stay with us.
+This entirely bespoke holiday includes all lodging, dinner, wine, breakfasts, all-day touring wherever you like (or we are happy to suggest many places), and complimentary pick-up and drop off at our nearest train station.
 This package is ideal for small groups.

 Please tell us a bit about the facilities and amenities at the B&B.

 Our facilities are designed to appreciate the unique aesthetic we have created.
 Our guiding principle of design here is to find beauty wherever your eye turns.

 Our twelve hectares of land allow quiet walks through fields of wildflowers or the nearby forest.
 The privacy we have from our neighbors makes our many outdoor spaces perfect for yoga or meditation groups.

 We also own separate facilities, including a wine bar, in a village one kilometer away for indoor events.

 To you personally, what has been the biggest reward about running the B&B?

 I created this holiday retreat as an aesthetic refuge where France’s traditional culture of beauty could be celebrated, protected, and shared with future generations.
 I am always thrilled when our clients leave here having developed an appreciation for the sublime harmony here that they can take home with them and recreate in their own lives.